Angola: Government and politics

 The Angolan government is composed of three branches of government: executive, legislative and judicial.
-The executive branch of the government is composed of the President, the vice-presidents and the Council of Ministers.
+Executive authority is exercised by the President with the assistance of the Vice-President and the Council of Ministers.

 The legislative branch comprises a 220-seat unicameral legislature, the National Assembly of Angola, elected from multi-member province-wide and nationwide constituencies using party-list proportional representation.
 For decades, political power has been concentrated in the presidency.
 After 38 years of rule, in 2017 President dos Santos stepped down from MPLA leadership.
 The leader of the winning party at the parliamentary elections in August 2017 would become the next president of Angola.
-The MPLA selected the former Defense Minister João Lourenço as Santos' chosen successor.
+The MPLA selected the former Defence Minister João Lourenço as Santos' chosen successor.

 In what has been described as a political purge to cement his power and reduce the influence of the Dos Santos family, Lourenço subsequently sacked the chief of the national police, Ambrósio de Lemos, and the head of the intelligence service, Apolinário José Pereira.
 Both are considered allies of former president Dos Santos.
 He also removed Isabel dos Santos, daughter of the former president, as head of the country's state oil company Sonangol.
 In August 2020, José Filomeno dos Santos, son of Angola's former president, was sentenced for five years in jail for fraud and corruption.